Robustness and sample complexity of model-based MARL for general-sum Markov games: Numerical examples

 \subsection{Sample complexity of generative models}

 We now consider the setting for model based MARL.
 Consider the game $\game$ described in Sec.~\ref{sec:example} but suppose that the transition matrix $\Trans$ is not known but we have access to a generative model which can generate samples from $\Trans$.
 We assume that we are interested in identifying an $\alpha$-MPE, where $\alpha = 0.1$ with probability $1-p = 0.99$.
-From Theorem~\ref{thm:MARL}, we have an upper bound on the number $n$ of samples for each state-action pair as
+We assume that we can exactly compute the MPE of the approximated game, i.e., $\alpha_{\mathrm{opt}} = 0$.